 The article focused on the role of government regulation in the reformation of the mortgage market.
 The passage of Dodd-Frank in 2008 has radically changed the financial industry, including virtually every aspect of mortgage lending.
-From advertising to underwriting, mortgage firms are under close scrutiny from regulators, including the new Consumer Financial Protection Bureau (CFPB).
+From advertising to underwriting, mortgage firms are under scrutiny from regulators, including the new Consumer Financial Protection Bureau (CFPB).
 One intended effect has been that lending standards have risen dramatically, and the days of loosey-goosey “subprime” lending are almost entirely a thing of the past.
 Even the government’s new effort to help potential homebuyers who can’t qualify for a conventional mortgage shouldn’t cause concern.
-For instance, lowering some down payment requirements to as low as 3% or the use of “alternate credit scores” obscures the fact that even these loans come with far stricter underwriting standards (income verification, documentation, etc. etc.) than most mortgages did 10 years ago.
+For instance, lowering some down payment requirements to as low as 3% or using “alternate credit scores” obscures the fact that even these loans come with far stricter underwriting standards (income verification, documentation, etc.) most mortgages did 10 years ago.
 Additionally, most borrowers are in a much better overall situation than before, with less debt threatening their financial health.
 Bottom line: mortgage lending has never been safer.

 As for reasons to be optimistic about the future of housing, researchers emphasize that not only have banks and lenders largely reformed any risky lending practices, but national employment numbers are positive, and Americans are doing a better job managing their finances, including becoming “better savers.”
 Click here to read more.